linkml/schema-automator/CONTRIBUTING.md

 ## How to Request an Enhancement

-We welcome request for enhancements and you can make these requestes via the issue tracker.
+We welcome request for enhancements and you can make these requests via the issue tracker.
 Please be sure to provide sufficient context to what the enhancement is trying to address, its utility, and how it's likely to be useful to you and the broader community.